-Day 1: Fly to Lima
+Day 1: Arrive Lima Meals: D

-Fly to Peru's historical and sophisticated capital Lima, arriving the same day due to crossing the International Date Line.
+Arrive in Peru's historical and sophisticated capital Lima, arriving the same day due to crossing the International Date Line.
 You will be met at the airport and transferred approximately 40 minutes to your hotel.
 Enjoy the rest of the afternoon at leisure before your welcome dinner this evening.